-Protesters decry Cypriot crossing closures over virus
+Protesters decry Cyprus crossing point closures over virus

-NICOSIA, Cyprus (AP) — Dozens of people pushed aside police barriers on Saturday to protest the closing of a crossing point in the medieval core of the capital of ethnically divided Cyprus.
+NICOSIA, Cyprus (AP) — Dozens of people pushed aside police barriers Saturday in Cyprus to protest the closing of a crossing point in the medieval core of the ethnically divided island nation’s capital.

-Protesters chanted and held aloft placards to voice their opposition to the closure, which the Cypriot government said was done to help prevent the possible spread of the new virus.
+Protesters chanted and raised placards opposing the closure of the Nicosia crossing point, which the Cypriot government said it ordered to help prevent the possible spread of the new coronavirus.

 The government shut four of nine such crossings along the 180-kilometer (120-mile) length of the United Nations-controlled buffer zone that separates a breakaway Turkish Cypriot north from an internationally recognized Greek Cypriot south.